Mark Hamill Channels His Inner ‘Joker’ While Reading Donald Trump’s Tweets

 Hamill took his cue and the rest is history, and seeing how much a lot of people loved what the actor did it won’t be a surprise if the Joker keeps on reading Donald Trump’s tweets.

-[Featured image by Steve Cohn/Invision for Lionsgate Home Ent./AP Images]
+[Featured Image by Steve Cohn/Invision for Lionsgate Home Ent./AP Images]